jimxx1995/usedcaranalysis/README.md

 The only installation needed to run this repo is Python.
 Click here to learn about how to install [Python](https://www.python.org/getit/).
 Once installed, you should be good to go!

 ## Data Source and Acquisition
 We used the Honda civic as the item of choice for this project.
 The data was sourced from the Craigslist SF Bay Area website.
-All web scraping functions are stored in the [data_function file](data_function.py).
+All web scraping functions are stored in the [data_function file](data_function.py) and [descriptions](documentation.md).
 The whole project and data are for academic and educational use only.

 ## Data Viz App (hosted by Heroku)